 Meet The Challenge Squad

-For a second year we have teamed up with The One Show and BBC Radio 2 to welcome back the epic fundraiser- The Challenge Squad.
+We’ve teamed up with The One Show and BBC Radio 2 for a third year running to welcome back the epic fundraiser – The Challenge Squad.

-The Challenge Squad is made up of four inspirational young people who have benefitted from BBC Children in Need funding, who will be championed by Alex Jones, Roman Kemp, and more famous faces soon to be announced,
+The Challenge Squad is made up of four inspirational young people who have benefitted from BBC Children in Need funding, who will be championed by Alex Jones, Roman Kemp and Sara Cox as they undertake incredible challenges to help make a difference to young lives.

 You can find out more about the Challenge Squad members below, as well as donate.